 This Month’s Build, Powered by Intel!

 For January 2023, this build utilizes Intel’s impressive 13th-Gen platform, specifically the Core i5-13600K, a 14-core, 20-thread powerhouse that beats previous-gen Core i7 chips as well as everything AMD currently offers in its price range.
 Importantly, it has integrated Intel graphics.
 It’s the ultimate tool for content creators on a budget, thanks to a recent price cut.
 The built-in video allows you to get up and running without worrying about the added expense of a separate video card, which would eat up far too much of a $1,000 budget, cutting into overall performance.

-Keeping this system fed with data is 32GB of fast DDR4-3600 RAM, which will accelerate both CPU and GPU tasks, along with a high-speed 1TB NVMe solid-state drive that’s perfect for content creation use.
+Keeping this system fed with data is 32GB of ultra-fast DDR5-6000 RAM, which will accelerate both CPU and GPU tasks, along with a high-speed 1TB NVMe solid-state drive that’s perfect for content creation use.
 The PC is housed in a stylish SilverStone mid-tower case, utilizes a quiet tower cooler from Scythe, and is powered by an efficient and quiet power supply.

 If you need a monitor or peripherals, we have some great recommendations for you at the end of this guide, but you can also check out our dedicated monitor buyer’s guide and peripherals buyer’s guide.
 Note that throughout our this and all of our guides, we provide direct links to Amazon or Newegg for our US readers, and our Amazon links will auto-convert for readers in the UK, Canada, and a number of countries in the EU, with substitutions made based on availability.
 To support this site, please use these links if you purchase any of the products we list.